KazuakiM/autoscroller/README.md

-# AutoSroller
+# AutoScroller
-AutoSroller webextensions for FireFox.
+AutoScroller webextensions for FireFox.